leejiwon1202/leejiwon1202/README.md

 ## About Me
 Hi!
-I am a student researcher at KIST and Ph.D. student at YSU Theory of Computation Lab 😊
+I am a student researcher at KIST and Ph.D. student at Yonsei University Theory of Computation Lab 😊

 - 👩🏻 This is my [CV](https://leejiwon1202.github.io/)
 - 👀 I'm interested in Multimodal Deep Learning